-All Internet activity within the school should be appropriate to staff professional activities or the children's education;
+All Internet activity should be appropriate to staff professional activities or the children's education;

-- Access is limited to the use of authorised accounts and passwords, which should not be made available to any other person; - The Internet may be accessed by staff and children throughout their hours in school; - · Activity that threatens the integrity of the school's computer systems, or that attacks or corrupts other systems, is prohibited;

-- Users are responsible for all e-mail sent and for contacts made that may result in e-mail being received.
+- Access is limited to the use of authorised accounts and passwords, which should not be made available to any other person; - The Internet may be accessed by staff and children throughout their hours in school; - Activity that threatens the integrity of the school's computer systems, or that attacks or corrupts other systems, is prohibited; - Users are responsible for all e-mail sent and for contacts made that may result in e-mail being received.
 Due regard should be paid to the content.
-The same professional levels of language should be applied as for letters and other media: - Copyright of materials must be respected.
+The same professional levels of language should be applied as for letters and other media; - Copyright of materials must be respected.
 When using downloaded materials, including free materials, the Intellectual Property rights of the originator must be respected and credited.
-All material saved on the school's network is the property of the school and making unauthorised copies of materials contained thereon may be in breach of the Data Protection Act, Individual Copyright or Intellectual Property Rights; - Use of materials stored on the school's network for personal financial gain is excluded; - The use of the Internet, e-mail, or any other media to access inappropriate materials is forbidden; - It is the responsibility of the user to ensure that they have logged off the system when they have completed their task; - Children must not be given unsupervised access to the Internet.
-For the purposes of this policy, "supervised" means that the user is within direct sight of a responsible adult; - The teaching of Internet safety is included in the school's ICT Scheme of Work / E-Safety Scheme of Work, but all teachers should remind children of the rules at regular intervals.
-It is imperative that E-Safety units of work are taught at the specified times.
-In addition to this, teachers are expected to teach E-Safety in response to incidents or concerns that have arisen. - All pupils will have read and understood the school Acceptable Use Agreement (Appendix 1a and 1b).
-KS2 children will sign the agreement and parents will counter sign their child's agreement.
+All material saved on the school's network is the property of the school and making unauthorised copies of materials contained thereon maybe in breach of the Data Protection Act, Individual Copyright or Intellectual Property Rights; - Use of materials stored on the school's network for personal financial gain is excluded; - The use of the Internet, e-mail, or any other media to access inappropriate materials is forbidden; - It is the responsibility of the user to ensure that they have logged off the system when they have completed their task;

+- Children must not be given unsupervised access to the Internet.
+For the purposes of this policy, "supervised" means that the user is within direct sight of a responsible adult; - The teaching of Internet safety is included in the school's Computing Scheme of Work, but all teachers should remind children of the rules at regular intervals.
+It is imperative that E-Safety Units of work are taught at the specified times, throughout the year.